cu-telecom/cutel-docs/docs/events/emf26/internet_services.md

 -->

-### Other notes
+!!! tip "Tips"

     - Fibre optics don't like sharp bends or other mechanical stress
     - Dirty connectors can reduce performance.
 Avoid touching them, and apply dust caps when not in use.
     - SC APC and SC UPC connectors will physically connect, but it can damage them.
 Avoid mixing connector types / colours.
     - GPON uses lasers.
 These are at low power levels, but avoid looking directly into any connectors.

-## PPPoE
+### PPPoE

 We service the following PPPoE realms (*See below for 'wholesaling'*):